phothinmg/thetkarit/README.md

 # Thetkarit

 ## About

-The package provides a JavaScript object of Burmese Calendar (Myanmar Calendar) data along with Gregorian calendar data.
-It also provides some time zone information and conversion between Julian date, Julian calendar date and Gregorian calendar date.
+The project try to provides Burmese Calendar (Myanmar Calendar) dataalong with Gregorian calendar data, also try to provides some time zone information and conversion between Julian date, Julian calendardate and Gregorian calendar date.

 ## Install